bryanmcnett/bhh/README.md

 ![triangles](/triangle.png)

-First, compare the search maxX with the minX of triangle #7.
+First, compare the search maxX with the minX of median triangle #7.
 If the search maxX is smaller than triangle #7’s minX, then triangles [7,8,9,10,11,12,13,14] can’t possibly intersect the search triangle, because all of their minX are guaranteed to be >= the minX of triangle #7.

-Then compare the search maxY with the minY of triangle #3.
+Then compare the search maxY with the minY of median triangle #3.
 If the search maxX is smaller than triangle #3’s minX, then triangles [3,4,5,6] can’t possibly intersect the search triangle, because all of their minY are guaranteed to be >= the minY of triangle #3.

-Then compare the search -(minX+minY) with the -(maxX+maxY) of triangle #1.
+Then compare the search -(minX+minY) with the -(maxX+maxY) of median triangle #1.
 If the search -(minX+minY) is smaller than triangle #1’s -(maxX+maxY), then triangles [1,2] can’t possibly intersect the search triangle, because all of their -(maxX+maxY) are guaranteed to be >= the -(maxX+maxY) of triangle #1.

 Possible To Sort Arrays of Circles, Spheres, Et Cetera
 ------------------------------------------------------